KelsyT/KelsyT.github.io/_posts/2024-05-23-finding-your-vibe.md

 I feel little to no joy from numbers going up, unlocking achievements, counting kills, leveling up or checking off tasks on lists.
 While many of these elements may exist for clear communication to the player, these often accumulate to a feeling apathy and deprive my imagination from blossoming in the world in front of me.
 Nothing collapses a huge open world like seeing everything that can be done consolidated to a list of possible activities.
 It turns discovery into a chore.

 #### Discovery, anticipation and other fleeting intrinsic motivation

+Tastes change, and as I've gown up I've found far less enjoyment from extrinsic motivators such as leveling up, unlocking achievements, or checking off tasks from a list.
+I don't think any of these motivators are inherently *bad*, but they don't motivate me to continue playing.
+They distract more than they immerse, and when presented overwhelmingly, they undermine my desire to explore the world.
+Instead of slowly uncovering a mystery through exploration, each breadcrumb has been neatly organized into a string to follow.

 Unfolding the layers of the world and it's characters are reward enough.